-It was agreed at Full Council on 3 December 2014 to remove Spinal Column Points 5-9 from the Council's pay and grading structure with effect from 1 January 2015 and implement a 'Durham Living Wage' of Spinal Column Point 10 (£7.43 per hour) for all Durham County Council employees.
-This equates to workers (outside of apprenticeship schemes) remunerated in Durham on a minimum full time equivalent annual rate of pay of £14,338 (excluding allowances).
+Following the implementation in 1 January 2015 of the 'Durham Living Wage' the lowest paid workers now receive the minimum of Spinal Column Point 10 for all Durham County Council employees.
+The current hourly rate from 1 April 2018 is £8.74 (subject to the 2018 Pay Offer being accepted) which equates to workers (outside of apprenticeship schemes) remunerated in Durham on a minimum full time equivalent annual rate of pay of £16,863 (excluding any allowances and again subject to the 2018 Pay Offer being accepted).
 This is the Council's definition of 'lowest paid workers'.

-4 The Policy Relationship between Chief Officers Pay, the Lowest Paid Workers, and the Wider Workforce
+7 The Policy Relationship between Chief Officers Pay, the Lowest Paid Workers, and the Wider Workforce

-4.1 Current Position
+Current Position